| May 22, 2011 |

 Oct 12, 2006 MidiCond 1.00 goes online!

-license, including 19% German VAT if applicable, is guaranteed until Dec.
-31, 2011 (receipt of payment).
-If you make up your mind later, look here for the current price.
-If an invoice is required inside Germany, e.g. for VAT refund, the price is € 26 instead of 24.
+• The price is now € 10 (ten) per license, including 19% German VAT if applicable.
+If the price changes, it will be announced here three months in advance.
+If an invoice is required inside Germany, e.g. for VAT refund, the price is € 12 instead of 10.
 For customers not liable to German VAT, the amounts given are netto prices.

 The contract conditions apply as stated in the help function of the demo version.